Meet the people working to make The Greenway and Boston a greener, better place!

 Jesse Brackenbury leads the Conservancy’s public-private partnership with a keen understanding of The Greenway’s position as an economic driver for the Commonwealth and its role as both a front-yard for neighbors and a destination for visitors.
 Jesse works with the Board of Directors on strategic planning and revenue generation, and he oversees organizational management and external relations.

 Jesse was recognized by the Greater Boston Chamber of Commerce as one of the 2015 "Ten Outstanding Young Leaders" and by the Boston Business Journal as one of their 2014 “40 Under 40” honorees.
-Jesse serves on the Downtown Waterfront Municipal Harbor Plan Advisory Committee and the state’s Public Market Commission.
-He previously served on Governor Deval Patrick’s Public Art Task Force.
+Jesse has served on numerous mayoral and gubernatorial commissions.

-Jesse joined the Greenway Conservancy as Chief Operating Officer in December 2009 and has led the Conservancy since February 2013.
+Jesse joined the Greenway Conservancy as Chief Operating Officer in 2009 and has led the Conservancy since 2013.
 Prior to joining the Conservancy, Jesse was with The Boston Consulting Group, where he worked on strategy, real estate, organizational development and other projects for Fortune 500 companies and government.
-At the City of New York Department of Parks and Recreation, Jesse oversaw a billion-dollar capital budget and managed a 14-person special projects team.
-Jesse has also implemented a leadership development program with the United Nations World Food Programme in Italy.
-Jesse has an MBA from the University of California at Berkeley and a BA in Political Economy from Williams College.
+Jesse’s experience also includes leadership roles at the City of New York Department of Parks and Recreation and the United Nations World Food Programme in Italy.
+Jesse has an MBA from the University of California at Berkeley and a BA from Williams College.

 Stu joined the Conservancy in May of 2009 as a member of the Horticulture staff and in April of 2011 assumed his current role as Superintendent where he currently oversees a department of 7 staff that are charged with the care of the Greenway’s lawns, trees and plant collections.
 He also plays a leading role in the Horticultural education and the management of the Conservancy’s Volunteer Program.
 Stu’s previous experiences have led him to run his own successful Design/Build/Maintain Landscaping business and as a Supervisor with the Central Park Conservancy in New York City.
 He is a AOLCP with NOFA and a graduate of the University of Rhode Island with a degree in Urban Horticulture & Turfgrass Management.